 This is how dogs keep cool, well; not so cool because they have a hard time getting rid of heat in sweltering days and summer seasons.

-The other strongest dog’s bites belong to the German Shepherd, the Rottweiler and the American Pitbull Terrier.
+The other strongest dog’s bites belong to the German Shepherd, the Rottweiler, and the American Pitbull Terrier.

-Also, larger dogs tend to age faster than their smaller peers but this factor is linked to the dog’s breed.
+Also, larger dogs tend to age faster than their smaller peers, but this factor is linked to the dog’s breed.
 Either way, if you want to go more in-depth about your pup’s age, resort to the different and innovative Dog Age Calculators available on the Internet.

-Thanks to the anatomy of their brain and nose, a dog’s sense of smell is practically 1000 times more powerful than a human being’s.
+Thanks to their brain and nose’s anatomy, a dog’s sense of smell is practically 1000 times more powerful than a human being’s.

 Of course, the power of a dog’s sense of smell will depend on the breed since there are breeds whose noses contain up to 300 million glands empowering them to smell much better.

-Humans only count on 5 million scent glands and the side of the brain that controls brain smell sensations is not as larger as the dog’s.
+Humans only count on 5 million scent glands, and the side of the brain that controls brain smell sensations is not as larger as the dog’s.

 It makes sense why dogs are trained for police intercepting forces and in rescue teams for disaster areas.